oogles/jog/docs/topics/output.rst

 Using these objects is preferred over more direct methods - such as ``print()`` - for several reasons.

 The first is consistency.
 By default, these ``stdout``/``stderr`` objects are light wrappers around the system's standard output and error streams, respectively.
-But, at least in the case of class-based tasks, they can represent other output streams as well - such as a log file.
+But they can represent other output streams as well - such as a log file.
 By using the provided proxy objects, a task can write its output without concerning itself over the nature of the stream it is writing to, and with the knowledge that the output will be redirected if and when it is appropriate.

 Another reason is the helpers they provide for *styling* the output, to improve readability or highlight important messages.
 This is discussed in depth below.